groupdocs-conversion/GroupDocs.Conversion-Docs/python-net/getting-started/quick-start-guide.md

     with Converter("./compressed.zip") as converter:
         # Create convert options
         pdf_convert_options = PdfConvertOptions()

-        # Extract ZIP and convert each file to PDF
+        # Extract the archive, convert its contents, and save a consolidated PDF
-        converter.convert_multiple("./converted-files", pdf_convert_options)
+        converter.convert("./converted.pdf", pdf_convert_options)

 if __name__ == "__main__":
     convert_files_in_archive()